Walgett, New South Wales: Education

 The pre-school, primary school and high school were re-structured in 2003 into the Walgett Community College.
 The college is a unique educational institution, and gave birth to the successful Yaama Maliyaa group that won several national awards in Young Achievers Australia in 2005.

 Media

 Walgett publishes a weekly newspaper called the Walgett Spectator that has been in continuous production since the 1800s, despite a fire razing the business premises in 1903.

-Outback Radio 2WEB broadcasts around the area on 104.3FM.
+Outback Radio 2WEB (based in Bourke, 231km to the west of Walgett) broadcasts around the area on 104.3FM.

 References in popular culture

 The fictional character Betty in the sitcom Hey Dad..! was from Walgett.

 Banjo Paterson wrote two poems featuring Walgett – "A Walgett Episode" and "Been There Before".
 In Been There Before Paterson relates the story of a visitor to the town who is down on his luck and who makes a wager that he can throw a stone from one bank of the river to another.
 The locals who know that stones of a reasonable mass are a rarity along the banks think they have fooled the visitor.
 However while...